-No bake breakfast granola bars.
-These are low calorie, nut free and so easy to make.
+No bake breakfast granola bars are low calorie, nut free and so easy to make.
 They’re not only ideal as a quick grab breakfast, but as a healthy snack option during the day too!

 There’s just so many good things to say about these no bake breakfast granola bars.